sowomo123/SDA101_02240363/HTML practical/Reflection.md

 Background Color: The table header (<th>) uses background-color: #f2f2f2; for a subtle grey tone, visually separating it from the rest of the table.
 Responsive Font: The body uses a basic sans-serif font (Arial), making the content easy to read.
 4. Semantic HTML
+1. Describe the main concepts you applied?
+2. Discuss new skills or knowledge acquired
+3. Discuss what you learned.
+4. challenges and solution u faced?